ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 The proxy then determines the server-facing socket to associate with the client's request.
-This will generally involve performing a DNS lookup for the hostname in the CONNECT request authority, or finding an existing server-facing socket to the authority.
+This will generally involve performing a DNS lookup for the target hostname in the CONNECT request, or finding an existing server-facing socket to the authority.
 The server-facing socket might already be open due to a previous request from this client, or another.
 If the socket is not already created, the proxy creates a new one.
 Proxies can choose to reuse server-facing